 Hotels and Resorts

-Many visitors to Trinidad come on business, so the majority of hotels on this island cater to them and are near the capital, including the Hilton Trinidad and the sleek Hyatt Regency Trinidad.
-One exception and a recommended option for nature lovers is the Asa Wright Nature Centre Lodge, a bird-watching facility that’s a true wilderness retreat.
-Tobago is more of a tourist destination and has some upscale resorts like Le Grand Courlan Resort & Spa and the Magdalena Grand Beach Resort, as well as less expensive guesthouses and villas.
+Many visitors to Trinidad come on business, so the majority of hotels on this island cater to them and are near the capital, including the Hilton Trinidad & Conference Centre and the sleek Hyatt Regency Trinidad.
+One exception and a recommended option for nature lovers is the Asa Wright Nature Centre & Lodge, which is a bird-watching facility that’s a true wilderness retreat.
+Tobago is more of a tourist destination and has some upscale resorts such as the Le Grand Courlan Spa Resort and the Magdalena Grand Beach Resort, as well as less expensive guesthouses and villas.

 Restaurants and Cuisine